Parametric amplification and squeezing with an ac- and dc-voltage biased superconducting junction: Model

 Equation~\eqref{current} describes the linear response of the junction due to TL-voltage fluctuations.
-In the absence of ac-voltage, the linear response is strictly local in frequency with $Y_{n\neq 0}(\omega) = 0$.
-On the other hand, the addition of the ac-bias enables the response of $Y_{n\neq 0}(\omega)\neq 0$ due to TL-voltage fluctuations at frequencies beating with the harmonics of the pump frequency $2n \omega_0$.
-It is important to mention that $Y_{n\neq 0}(\omega)$ is only different of zero for non-linear junctions \cite{mora-portier-prb2017}.
-Consequently, in this device, parametric interaction is due to the combination of both photon-assisted transport and non-linearity.
-For instance, the non-linearity converts a single pump photon of frequency $2\omega_0$ into two photons of frequency $\omega_0$ \cite{clerk-schoelkopf-rmp2010}.
-In the SIS amplifier, this process is given by Im$Y_1(\omega)$, which describes the coherent conversion of $2\hbar\omega_0$ quantum of energy from the pump to two photons of frequency $\omega_0$ \cite{mendes-mora-njp2015}.
-As the junction absorbs photons, thereby introducing losses, the SIS amplifier has to be operated in the dc-voltage range in which parametric interaction, which is related to $Y_1(\omega_0)$, dominates over dissipative effects $\propto \mathrm{Re}Y_0(\omega_0)$.
-Fig.~\ref{fig1}(b) illustrates the dc-voltage dependence of $Y_1(\omega_0)$ and Re$Y_0(\omega_0)$ for a weak pump amplitude $eV_\text{ac}=0.135 \times 2\hbar\omega_0$.
-We observe that $Y_1(\omega_0)$ present strong discontinuities at $eV = 2\Delta+n\hbar\omega_0$, which is a characteristic of photon-assisted transport and non-linearity, while Re$Y_0(\omega_0)$ is weakly affected by the ac-voltage.
-Moreover, $Y_1(\omega_0)$ is larger than Re$Y_0(\omega_0)$ for $eV < 2\Delta-\hbar\omega_0$, which sets dc-voltage operational point of the device.
-Finally, it is important to emphasize that $\hat{I}_\text{qp}[\omega]$ and $Y_{n}(\omega- 2n \omega_0)$ depend only on the quasiparticles dynamics determined by $H_\text{qp} + H_\text{qp}^\text{t}(t)$, and on the intrinsic characteristics of the junction, e.g., the superconducting gap $\Delta$ and normal state resistance $R_T$, bias conditions, and temperature.
+In the absence of ac-voltage, the linear response is strictly local in frequency with $Y_{n\neq 0}(\omega-2n\omega_0) = 0$.
+On the other hand, the addition of the ac bias leads to $Y_{n\neq 0}(\omega-2n\omega_0)\neq 0$ due to TL-voltage fluctuations at frequencies of the pump sidebands $2n \omega_0$.
+It is important to mention that $Y_{n\neq 0}(\omega-2n\omega_0)$ is only non-zero for nonlinear junctions \cite{mora-portier-prb2017}.
+Consequently, in this device, parametric interaction is due to the combination of both photon-assisted transport and nonlinearity.
+For instance, the nonlinearity converts a single pump photon of frequency $2\omega_0$ into two photons of frequency $\omega_0$ \cite{clerk-schoelkopf-rmp2010}.
+In the SIS amplifier, this process is characterized by $Y_1(\omega-2\omega_0)$ and allows for parametric amplification and squeezing \cite{mendes-mora-njp2015}.
+As will be clear from Eq.~\eqref{reflcoef}, parametric amplification arises when $\vert Y_1(-\omega_0)\vert\approx \vert Z_0^{-1} + Y_0(\omega_0) - iC\omega_0\vert$.
+Fig.~\ref{fig1b} illustrates the dc-voltage dependence of $Y_1(-\omega_0)$ and $Y_0(\omega_0)$ for a weak pump amplitude $eV_\text{ac}=0.155 \times 2\hbar\omega_0$.
+From the above criteria, parametric amplification and squeezing occurs for $eV_\text{dc} \approx 2\Delta-2\hbar\omega_0$ (see inset Fig.~\ref{fig1b}).
+At this dc voltage, single-photon dissipation Re$Y_0(\omega_0)$ is approximately zero, which is a necessary condition to reach near quantum-limited noise and large degree of squeezing by virtue of the fluctuation-dissipation theorem.
+Unsurprisingly, this dc voltage is also the optimal operational point of SIS mixers \cite{trucker-feldman-rmp1985}.
+In Fig.~\ref{fig1b}, the admittance present discontinuities for dc-voltages $eV_\text{dc} = 2\Delta-n\hbar\omega_0$.
+These discontinuities are a characteristic of photon-assisted transport and nonlinearity.
+The real parts exhibit jumps which are replica of the SIS $I$-$V$ curve while the imaginary parts exhibit logarithmic singularities.
+In practice, these discontinuities are rounded by experimental noise, finite Dynes parameter \cite{pekola-tsai-prl2010}, finite temperature and, in our simulations, by numerical precision.
+Finally, it is important to emphasize that $\hat{I}_\text{qp}[\omega]$ and $Y_{n}(\omega- 2n \omega_0)$ depend only on the quasiparticles dynamics determined by $H_\text{qp} + H_\text{qp}^\text{t}(t)$, and on the intrinsic characteristics of the junction, e.g., the superconducting gap $\Delta$ and normal state resistance $R_T$.